Abhishek-dotcom15/HackPrinceton-2025/README.md

    cd HackPrinceton-2025
    npm install
    npm start
+2. Create a .env file in the root directory and add your GROQ API key

-2. Open your browser and navigate to http://localhost:3000 to view the application.
+3. Open your browser and navigate to http://localhost:3000 to view the application.

 ## Backend (Optional)